6 Things you must know before visiting Bologna

 My suggestion

-Avoid hot summer months and don't worry about the rain: we have porticoes.
+Avoid the hot summer months and don't worry about the rain: we have porticoes.

 Read a full post about the best seasons to visit Bologna.